Continuing the Work

 In this fresh call we desire to remain faithful to our call as a gospel witness for Jesus on the near west side of the city.
 We want to be a church that preaches the word, applies the word and lives our the word.
 And we cannot help but consider this call within the context of Logan Square and the near west side of Chicago.

-Over the past decade the near west side of the city has seen unprecedented change.
+Over the past couple decades the Northwest side of the city has seen unprecedented change.
 Issues such as a lack of rent control and systematic prejudice have led to seismic shifts in the ethnic and socioeconomic makeup of the area.
 Yet, by God's grace, a mosaic of God's image persists in our schools, businesses, families, restaurants and artistic displays.

 In this complexity we believe God has called us to preach, apply and live his Word.